theseanything/civilservicelgbt.github.io/_posts/2018-03-26-civil-service-pride-2018.md

 As usual, we are planning to take part in multiple Pride events this year.
 So far we have started planning for:

-- **Pride in London**, 7 July 2018: we have already applied to take part in Pride in London and our application has been approved.
+- [**Pride in London**](https://www.civilservice.lgbt/event/2018/08/25/pride-in-london/), 7 July 2018: we have a float and 120 places confirmed
-- **Manchester Pride**, 25 August 2018: we have started planning to take part in Manchester Pride this year, working with the Government Equalities Office.
+- [**Pride Cymru, Cardiff**](https://www.civilservice.lgbt/event/2018/08/25/pride-cymru-cardiff/), 25 August and 26 August 2018: the Welsh Government will be leading a parade group on 25 August, and a stall on both days

 Thanks to the work of our regional organisers, we also expect to take part in Pride events in Nottingham, Glasgow and Edinburgh.